“Et in Arcadia Ego”

 With her enhanced hearing, Caren soon homed in on the sound of Lenny’s stumping footfalls in the next alley over.

-Caren pulled the mana current out of her super-sense agimat, routed it through the super-reflexes one implanted in her left shoulder.
+Caren pulled the mana current out of her super-sense agimat, rerouted it through the super-reflexes one implanted in her left shoulder.

 The brick of the alleyway blurred as she streaked in the direction of the sound.
 Turned one corner, then another, and spied the squat frame of Lenny making a beeline toward the street.